szeitlin/szeitlin-blog/content/posts/career_skills/hiring_data_teams.md

 take on much responsibility without our having to nag him, for example, to keep on top of things that were part of his job, like ordering supplies.

-Point being, think carefully about what qualities you want for the role, and hire based on that.
-More on this in the section below about building teams.
+Point being, think carefully about what qualities you want for the role, and what the team needs, and interview accordingly.

+More on this in the section about building teams.

 ## Step 4.
 Take-home (or code pairing, though no one has chosen that when I offered it)